 - the awareness of another’s problems, without experiencing them

-Surprisingly, the ability to empathize with others is relative to a person’s capacity to identify, feel and understand his own feelings and thereby being able to project one’s feelings onto others.
-This means in turn that it becomes complicated at times to understand what a person is undergoing, if you haven’t undergone it for yourself – or at least felt similar feelings.
-The outcome of this can be seen in our day-to-day lives; it’s relatively easy to laugh about someone who is not as tall as you, or to rant about “the lazy unemployed” when you have never been unemployed in your life, or grown up in riches.
-But once you experience for yourself what it feels like to be teased about your body height or the difficulty to find a job, your point of view might change drastically and also how you feel about those who are facing a similar situation.
+Surprisingly, the ability to empathize with others is relative to a person’s capacity to identify, feel, and understand their own feelings and thereby being able to project one’s feelings onto others.
+This means in turn that it becomes complicated at times to understand what a person is undergoing if you haven’t undergone it for yourself – or at least felt similar feelings.
+The outcome of this can be seen in our day-to-day lives; it’s relatively easy to laugh about someone who is not as tall as you or to rant about “the lazy unemployed” when you have never been unemployed in your life, or grown up in riches.
+But once you experience for yourself what it feels like to be teased about your body height or the difficulty to find a job, your point of view might change drastically.
+You may also feel differently about those who are facing a similar situation.